Why This Is Important To Know

 Regarding BC Medical Services Plan Coverage for eye examinations: BC seniors who are 65 or more years of age have partial coverage for most eye examinations through the BC Medical Services Plan (BC MSP).
 In most cases, children through age 18 have full coverage for preventive eye examinations through BC Medical (MSP).
 Regardless of age, almost all residents of BC are eligible for partial BC MSP coverage if an eye or general health problem or medical reason is detected during the examination, but this cannot be confirmed prior to assessment.
 Unfortunately, BC MSP does not cover preventive eye care for most adults 19-64 years of age.

 Patients are required to pay, on the day of service, for any portion of their examination fees which are not covered by BC MSP.
-We will bill BC MSP directly for any services for which you are eligible, if you have a current BC Health Care Card or the new BC Services Card.
-We are also able to bill directly for examinations covered by RCMP and Department of Veterans Affairs.
-Unfortunately we are no longer able to direct bill for active Canadian Forces members, however we do supply a receipt for the member to submit for potential reimbursement.
+We will bill BC MSP directly for any services for which you are eligible, if you have a current BC Health Care Card or BC Services Card.
+We are able to bill directly for most examinations covered by RCMP, Canadian Forces members and Department of Veterans Affairs.

 We welcome individuals with BC Social Services (Ministry of Human Resources), First Nations